CatMillwood/The-Karen-Experience/README.md

 * **The Annoyance Meter:** Keeps track of how much you're bugging her.
 * **Volume Control:** If you type in ALL CAPS, she takes it as yelling and her rage jumps up.
-* **Trigger Words:** Mentioning "karen" or her name will trigger an existential crisis and an immediate crash.
+* **Trigger Words:** Mentioning "karen" it may or may not trigger an existential crisis and an immediate crash.
 * **The Rage Quit:** If her meter hits 10/10, she's done.
 Don't take it personally.

 ## Running the project